-The summary should set out the context for the case or matter (i.e. what the case was about, who was/is involved, what is/was the time-frame, what happened in the case, what was your role/level of supervision).
+The summary should set out the context for the case or matter (i.e. what the case was about, who was/is involved, what is/was the time-frame, what happened in the case, what was the apprentice's role/level of supervision).
 It is recommended that this section should be approximately 300 - 400 words.
-This should be a summary of the apprentice's involvement in the case and not simply the Apprentice's initial instructions.
+This should be a summary of the apprentice's involvement in the case and not simply the apprentice's initial instructions.